gc3-uzh-ch/gridka-school/tutorial/troubleshooting1.rst

    There are two way to solve this issue:

-   1) ad a "public" ip to the physical node, to be used as router for the openstack nodes (similar to having a *real* router on the public network)::
+   1) add a "public" ip to the physical node, to be used as router for the openstack nodes (similar to having a *real* router on the public network)::

           [root@gks-061 ~]# ifconfig br1:0 172.16.0.1/16